-Yet as he warmed to his interrogators, the memories of people, places, events and of course, the vehicles he helped create flooded back and between the quiet ironies and the uproarious laughter, he not only lent us almost five hours of his time but for myself, memories that I treasure.
+Yet as he warmed to his interrogators, the memories of people, places, events and above all, the vehicles he helped create flooded back and between the quiet ironies and the uproarious laughter, he not only lent us almost five hours of his time but for myself, memories I treasure.
 Continue reading “In Memoriam : Jim Randle”

 The Porsche Boxster we ultimately received in 1997 was quite unlike the Porsche Boxster we were promised in 1993.